-Who Are Outpatient Programs For?
+Who are Outpatient Programs For?

 An outpatient program, while adaptable to one’s needs, will not be for everyone.
 Some people will require a higher level of care that is the right one for their situation.
-For example, a person who is recovering from an addiction to opioid pain relievers such as oxycodone or Vicodin or an addiction to heroin, an illegal opiate drug, most likely would start care in a residential program where they would live in a 24-hour monitored setting that allows them to focus on learning how to overcome their addiction and receiving care from clinical and medical professionals along the way.
+For example, a person who is recovering from an addiction to opioid pain relievers such as oxycodone or Vicodin or an addiction to heroin, an illegal opiate drug, most likely would start care in a residential program where they live in a 24-hour monitored setting.
+This allows them to focus on learning how to overcome their addiction and receiving care from clinical and medical professionals along the way.

 - Have substance use disorders that are in the early stages